What You Need to Know About Cutting Back Your Drinking

 Many social drinkers in the sober curious movement have never struggled with alcohol use disorder.
 Instead, they may want to improve their health, relationships, and finances by drinking less.

-Some moderate drinkers do, however, find they were more dependent on alcohol than they originally thought after cutting down.
+However, some moderate drinkers do find they’re more dependent on alcohol than they originally thought after cutting down.

 How Does Drinking Affect Your Health?

-Drinking too much or too often can interfere with your brain, heart, liver, and immune system’s ability to work properly, according to the National Institute on Alcohol Abuse and Alcoholism.
+Drinking too much or too often can interfere with your body’s ability to work properly, according to the National Institute on Alcohol Abuse and Alcoholism.
+It can harm multiple organs and your immune system at large.

 Here’s how alcohol can affect your body:

-• Brain: Drinking can lead to mood and behavioral changes and disrupt communication pathways.
-This can make it harder to concentrate and coordinate.
+• Brain problems — Drinking can lead to mood and behavioral changes and disrupt communication pathways.
+This can concentration and coordination harder.

-• Heart: Too much alcohol can damage the heart.
+• Heart damage — Too much alcohol can damage the heart.
 This can cause issues like high blood pressure, stroke, and cardiomyopathy.

-• Liver: The heavier you drink, the more likely you are to develop liver diseases like fatty liver, alcoholic hepatitis, fibrosis, and cirrhosis.
+• Liver problems — The more heavily you drink, the more likely you are to develop liver diseases like fatty liver, alcoholic hepatitis, fibrosis, and cirrhosis.

-• Pancreas: Drinking often or in high amounts can increase the risk of developing pancreatitis.
-This is an inflammation of the pancreas that can be very painful and lead to digestive problems.
+• Pancreatic problems — Drinking often or in high amounts can increase the risk of developing pancreatitis.
+This is an inflammation of the pancreas, which can cause a great deal of pain and lead to digestive problems.

-• Immune system: Chronic drinkers are more likely to get sick because of a weakened immune system.
+• Weakened immune system — Chronic drinkers are more likely to get sick because of a weakened immune system.
 This can make them more susceptible to serious illnesses like pneumonia.

 Long-term effects of drinking